zhaoshengjun/twelve-factor-docker/README.md

 `Yarn` will ensure every computer will use the same version of every package.
 You just need to add `yarn.lock` and `package.json` file into source control.

+## Use environment variable

+Store cridentials into environment variable will not only increase the flexibility of the App, but also increase the security level.

+To use environment variable, simply append them before the `node` command.
+E.g.: change `node index.js` to `MONGO_URL='mongodb://localhost:27017/foo' node index.js` and you can use `process.env.MONGODB_URL` inside your App.

+If you have multiple variables, you can put them into `.env` file and use `dotenv` package to load them.